How to apply

-- The Trustees main interest lies in charitable causes which focus on Youth and Education.
+- The Trustees’ main interest lies in charitable causes which help to build youth power and leadership systemically through youth-led power-based learning and development opportunities

 - The Trustees are keen to support charitable causes where they believe that their contribution will make a real and lasting difference.

-- The Trustees have no restrictions as to the kinds of project or the areas they can support and make grants to a diverse range of organisations.
+- The Trustees have no restrictions as to the kinds of projects or the areas they can support and make grants to a diverse range of organisations.

 - All applications are considered on their merit; thus applications for support towards capital projects, other projects or core costs will be considered.